-George Clarke Reveals the 10 Front Door Colour Trends for 2017
+George Clarke Reveals the 10 Front Door Color Trends

-Architect, property expert and television host George Clarke has revealed the top 10 front door colour trends for 2017 and gives some great tips on how to enhance your kerb appeal.
+Architect, property expert, and television host George Clarke has revealed the top 10 front door color trends for 2017 and gives some great tips on how to enhance your curb appeal.

-Deciding on a colour for your front door can be a difficult choice to make but one that can make a significant effect on the appearance of your entrance.
+Deciding on a color for your front door can be a difficult choice to make but one that can make a significant effect on the appearance of your entrance.

-If you’re having a difficult time making a decision, property expert George Clarke has recently revealed the most popular front door colours for 2017, based on purchasing habits over the past five months.
+If you’re having a difficult time making a decision, property expert George Clarke has recently revealed the most popular front door colors for 2017, based on purchasing habits over the past five months.

 - Jet black